ring-lang/ring/extensions/ringqt/converter/README.md

 	* This will open qtevents_files.ring to add the new events file

-10. CLick "Open *.pro Files" to add the new class files to the project file
+10. Click "Open *.pro Files" to add the new class files to the project file